 This course is the continuation of Graphic Communications GT10G.
-Students will develop skills in portrait photography using modern digital SLR cameras in studio setting.
-Digital darkroom techniques will be focused on portrait retouching in Adobe Photoshop.
-A major part of the course will be devoted to developing skills with vector graphics in Adobe Illustrator.
-Students will also expand their drawing techniques by integrating raster images in Adobe Photoshop into vector images in Adobe Illustrator.
-Students will also expand their multi-page document layout skills and design techniques by producing a mini-yearbook in Adobe InDesign.
-Further development of advertising skills will take place through design of brochures, posters, and flyers.
-Students will also produce their designs using vinyl cutting, laser engraving, and direct to garment printing methods. \ A fee is involved to assist in covering the cost of supplies.
+Students will continue to develop skills with vector graphics in Adobe Illustrator.
+Students will also expand their drawing techniques by integrating raster images from Adobe Photoshop into vector images in Adobe Illustrator.
+Students will also expand their multi-page document layout skills and design techniques in Adobe InDesign.
+Further development of advertising skills will take place through the design of brochures, posters, and flyers.
+Students will also produce their designs using vinyl cutting, laser engraving, and screen-printing methods. \ A fee is involved to assist in covering the cost of supplies.